2018 Colorado Attorney General election: Democratic primary

 The Democratic primary was contested between Phil Weiser, former dean of the University of Colorado Law School, and Joe Salazar, a state representative.
-Prior to the primary, outgoing John Hickenlooper took the "extraordinary move" of publicly endorsing Weiser.
+Prior to the primary, outgoing Governor John Hickenlooper took the "extraordinary move" of publicly endorsing Weiser.
 Salazar's campaign had received support from democratic socialist U.S. Senator Bernie Sanders and left-wing organization Our Revolution.

 Convention results

 Weiser and Salazar qualified for the Democratic primary ballot.
 Attorney Amy Padden did not qualify.